cawleygl/Fitness-Tracker/README.md

 # Fitness-Tracker

 ## Description of Application
 This application allows users to record and track their progress on workouts containing one or more exercises.
 Users enter the details of resistance or cardio workouts, and the application saves them to a MongoDB database, and allows them to view charts and graphs with the data from their latest 7 workouts.
-I created the back-end of this application using a particular front-end that was provided to me.
+For this Coding Bootcamp assignment, I was provided the front end of this applicaiton and created the back end, namely a MongoDB database and Express routes for the CRUD operations.

 ## Technologies Used
 Node.js, Express, MongoDB, Mongoose, Heroku, HTML, CSS, Javascript